 macOS brings many new enhancements such as automatic window tabbing, enhanced color reproduction, and improved presentation of right-to-left languages.
 Get introduced to new APIs for these features and more, such as NSGridView and NSMeasurement.
 Learn about new conventions for APIs in Swift and Objective-C. This is your first stop to discover exciting new features in Cocoa sessions throughout the week.

 I and my colleagues Raleigh Ledet and Taylor Kelly from the Cocoa Frameworks team will be talking about what's new in Cocoa this year.

+Our agenda is pretty simple.
 First, API updates followed by new features in AppKit and Foundation.

 So let's get started.